New to The Street / Newsmax TV - GuruFocus.com

-New to The Street's 414th TV show line-up features the following eight (8) interviews:
+New to The Street's 417th TV show line-up features the following nine (9) corporate interviews:

 1).
-Ecological Solutions- VRM BioLogik Group (VRM) presentation by Ken Bellamy, Founder, and Kellie Walters, CEO
+Quantum Computing- Quantum Computing, Inc.'somputing, Inc.'s ( QUBT) ($QUBT) interview with Bill McGann, Chief Technology Officer.

 2).
-Smart Fan/Lighting Products - SKYX Platforms Corp.'s (d.b.a- Sky Technologies) ( SKYX) ($SKYX) interview with Rani Kohen, CEO.
+Ecology Solutions - VRM BioLogik Group’s /The Sustainable Green Team’s (OTCQX: SGTM) ($SGTM) interviews with VRM Biologic Group’s Founder, Ken Bellamy, and CEO, Kellie Walters.

 About VRM BioLogik Group: